Irsanarisandy/online-profile-nextjs/README.md

 npm run stylelint
 # lint and fix styles (CSS/SCSS)
 npm run stylelint-fix

+# run storybook locally
+npm run storybook

+# build storybook
+npm run build-storybook
 ```

-Open [http://localhost:3000](http://localhost:3000) with the browser to see the result.
+Run `npm run dev` and open [http://localhost:3000](http://localhost:3000) with the browser to see the result.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.